moufidayoub11/giteasypush/README.md

 4. [Making GitEasyPush Globally Accessible](#making-giteasypush-globally-accessible)

 ## Introduction <a name="introduction"></a>
 **GitEasyPush** is a streamlined command-line tool created for developers who often work with Git repositories.
-It automates the process of staging, committing, and pushing a specific file, thus simplifying your Git workflow.
+It automates the process of staging, committing, and pushing a specific file(s), thus simplifying your Git workflow.

 ## Getting Started <a name="getting-started"></a>